openMF/mifos-gazelle/docs/PERF-TCO.md

 # Performance Testing and TCO Estimation

-This guide covers the performance and cost tooling added to Mifos Gazelle.
+This guide covers optional performance and total-cost-of-ownership (TCO) tooling for Mifos Gazelle.
+For full deployment prerequisites (RAM, disk, OS), see [MIFOS-GAZELLE-README.md](MIFOS-GAZELLE-README.md).

 Three scripts work together to answer two questions:

 - **Performance:** how does the stack behave under load?